-5. Professor: Then, I understand, from your answer, that you do not consider erysipelas a thing or specific poison, or that it is caused by a microbe, but simply an injury to the skin caused by an accumulation of organic matter at a certain point on account of a lack of one or more of the mineral salts of human blood?
+Whenever a deficiency occurs in any of them, certain organic matter-albumen, fibrin, oil or sugar-becomes non-functional or inert; because the workers are not present to take them up and organize them into the structure of tissue.
+Erysipelas, then, is not a thing, or a specific poison or a microbe, but simply an injury to the skin caused by an accumulation of organic matter at a certain point on account of a lack of one or more of the mineral salts of the blood.